DIKU-EDU/kudos/docs/usage.rst

 You can compile the skeleton system by running ``make`` in the ``kudos/`` subdirectory of KUDOS.

-After compiling the system, you should have a binary named ``kudos-mips`` in that directory.
+After compiling the system, you should have a binary named ``kudos-mips32`` in that directory.
 This is your entire operating system in one file!